MicrosoftDocs/entra-docs/docs/external-id/customers/how-to-define-custom-attributes.md

   - Street Address
   - Surname

 - **Custom user attributes.** If you want to collect information beyond the built-in attributes, you can create *custom user attributes* and add them to your sign-up user flow.
-The following types of input controls can be added to the attribute collection page:
+The following input types can be created:

   - String text box
+  - Radio buttons
+  - Multiselect checkboxes
   - Numeric text box
-  - Single-select checkbox, with the option to include hyperlinks (for example, to your Terms of Use or Privacy Policy).
-  - Multiselect checkboxes or radio buttons with a heading and the option to include hyperlinks.

-The following attribute collection page example combines built-in attributes and custom attributes, including a checkbox with hyperlinks to more content.
+  - Single-select checkbox

+The labels for checkboxes and radio buttons can include hyperlinks to other content.
+For example, if you want users to give consent to your terms and conditions, you can configure a required checkbox that includes links to your terms of use and privacy policies.
+The following example shows a sign-up page that combines built-in attributes and custom attributes:

    :::image type="content" source="media/how-to-define-custom-attributes/attribute-collection-page-types-reduced.png" border="false" alt-text="Screenshot of a sign-up page with terms of use and privacy policy checkboxes." lightbox="media/how-to-define-custom-attributes/attribute-collection-page-types.png":::